marktiu/ob/README.md

 # Bond Calclator

-A command line utility to calculate the bond yields & spreads
+A command line utility to calculate the bond yields & spreads and return the output as JSON on stdout

 ## Pre-requisites